 After being in Cincinnati’s National Underground Railroad Freedom Center for several years, black-owned bookstore Smith & Hannon has relocated.
 OTR is now home to Smith & Hannon – the only black-owned bookstore in Cincinnati.

-Originally founded in 2001 in Bond Hill, Smith & Hannon’s owner and educator of thirty-four years, Joyce Smith, envisioned a place where the African-American community could gather and embrace African-American literature and authors.
+Originally founded in 2001 in Bond Hill, Smith & Hannon’s owner and educator of thirty-four years, Joyce Smith, envisioned a place where the African American community could gather and embrace African American literature and authors.
 “I really like the idea of being in Over-the-Rhine,” Smith said in a news release.
-“It’s a very popular walking community.
+“It’s an extremely popular walking community.
 I feel I might be able to make an impact in the area.”

 Furthermore, Smith & Hannon houses an extensive collection of both non-fiction and fiction titles in a variety of genres including autobiographies, biographies, poetry, religion & spirituality, children & young adult and more.